 The Gamma Knife is opening new avenues of treatment for those suffering from benign & malignant tumors, movement disorders, such as Essential Tremor, Parkinson's Disease, Trigeminal Neuralgia, and other functional disorders of the brain.

-Benign & Malignant Tumors – The Gamma Knife is emerging as the standard of care for patients suffering from benign and malignant brain tumors.
+The Gamma Knife is emerging as the standard of care for patients suffering from benign and malignant brain tumors.
 This is because of its finite targeting ability.

 Gamma Knife radiosurgery has proven effective in the treatment of glial, meningeal, neuronal, and pituitary tumors as well as acoustic neuromas.
 For malignant tumors, it is traditionally used as a complimentary, outpatient treatment option.
 Survival rates can exceed those previously reported for surgery with whole-brain radiation or whole brain radiation by itself.
 With the Gamma Knife, indications show lower morbidity, a greater flexibility in the number of tumors treated, and the ability to treat patients multiple times, if new lesions develop.

-Essential Tremor – The most common movement disorder worldwide is known as Essential Tremor.
+The most common movement disorder worldwide is known as Essential Tremor.
 It is characterized by uncontrollable shaking in the hands and forearms.
 The head may also move in a yes-yes or no-no movement, and the voice may tremble.

 Gamma Knife radiosurgery has become the gold standard for AVM treatment whether used as an initial treatment or as a single or staged treatment.
 Because it is non-invasive, it allows patients with AVM to return to most activities soon after treatment.